FOREX-Euro hits 1-month high after euro zone PMI surprise

 to grow in the current quarter.

-lower rates to boost growth, any euro gains are likely to be
+even lower rates to boost growth, any euro gains are likely to

 "The PMI data has pushed the euro up," said Chris Walker,